No Fog Mask Improves Snowmobile Vision & Safety…

-Electric visors and helmet vents can do their part to keep the atmosphere inside your helmet balanced to combat fogging, but the real secret is to stop your exhaled breath from making contact with your visor and lenses, and this means serious breath deflection.
+Electric visors and helmet vents can do their part to keep the atmosphere inside your helmet balanced to combat fogging.
+But the real secret is to stop your exhaled breath from making contact with your visor and lenses.
+And this means serious breath deflection.

 Riders who get claustrophobic with anything over their face may take a while to get used to a No Fog Mask.
 But if the alternative is fogging up, it’s worth the effort.
-The only other inconvenience is that I have to take my helmet off to remove my No Fog Mask, so it’s easier to leave my lid on during short riding breaks.
+The only other inconvenience is that I have to take my helmet off to remove my No Fog Mask.
+So it’s easier to leave my lid on during short riding breaks.
 This requires some extra care when snacking or sipping a drink (or smoking a cigarette for those that do).
 I’ve also found it wise to carry a spare No Fog with me just in case I lose one.

 Check out other product reviews.

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.